-Throughout the past year, the District continued to engage the South Central Fresno CSC on continuing to plan for and deploy the CSC-designed Community Air Monitoring Plan.
+Throughout the past year, the District continued to engage the South Central Fresno CSC on planning and deploying the CSC-designed Community Air Monitoring Plan.
 As monitoring capabilities continue to be deployed in the community, the District regularly provides updates to the South Central Fresno CSC regarding air quality data analysis and solicits further recommendations for new monitoring sites if deployment issues arise.
 Consistent with the community recommended CAMP design, air monitoring systems have been fully implemented in all locations as described below: